ryantd42/NY-Legislative-Git/2023/S6754A-2023/bill.md

   May 9, 2023
   ___________

- Introduced  by  Sen. KENNEDY -- read twice and ordered printed, and when printed to be committed to the Committee on Education
+ Introduced  by Sens.
+KENNEDY, SKOUFIS -- read twice and ordered printed, and when printed to be committed to  the  Committee  on  Education  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the education law, in relation to contract cost  adjust- ments in the middle of contract terms for school districts transporta- tion contracts

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: